parsiya/Hugo-Octopress/README.md

 ```

 ## Extending Headers and Footers
-You can copy these files from `theme/Hugo-Octopress/layouts/partials/` into
+Copy these files from `theme/Hugo-Octopress/layouts/partials/` into
 `your-site/layouts/partials` and modify them:

 * `extend_header.html`: Everything will be added to the end of the `head` tag on